KNP Complex Fire

 Burned Area Emergency Response (BAER)

 For the KNP Complex Fire, the first step in this process was to bring in a Burned Area Emergency Response (BAER) team to evaluate post-fire conditions in the parks.
-The BAER team, made up of hydrologists, biologists, archeologists, and soil scientists, made recommendations to Sequoia and Kings Canyon on immediate emergency actions to stabilize soils and prevent erosion, prevent loss of life and property, and protect critical and natural and cultural resources.
+The BAER team, made up of hydrologists, biologists, archeologists, and soil scientists, made recommendations to the parks' leadership on actions to stabilize soils and prevent erosion, prevent loss of life and property, and protect natural and cultural resources.

-Learn more about how our parks responded after a fire, and watch this video about what a BAER team does to help parks plan for post-fire restoration.
+Learn more about how the parks responded after the fire, and watch this video about what a BAER team does to help parks plan for post-fire restoration.

 Sequoia Mortality

 Perhaps the most enduring and tragic legacy of the KNP Complex is that it killed thousands of mature giant sequoias, irreplaceable in many human lifetimes.
-Visit the webpage for the Giant Sequoia Lands Coalition to read reporting on the losses, and learn more about how the KNP Complex fits into the larger issue of giant sequoia mortality.
+To learn more about varied fire effects among sequoia groves, visit Two Groves and a Wildfire, a page contrasting fire effects in Giant Forest and Redwood Mountain Grove.
+Visit the webpage for the Giant Sequoia Lands Coalition to read detailed reporting on the losses, and learn more about how the KNP Complex fits into the larger issue of giant sequoia mortality.

 Visit our keyboard shortcuts docs for details